vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 The reconstruction follows basically the text of Fleet with some minor adap tations, using, for instance, standard orthography.
 The bold figures between square brackets are the line numbers.
 Angular brackets (in edition and trans lation) are used to indicate that the reading is conjectured.
 Commas indicate the end of uneven pādas.
 The verse numbering is mine.

 7 Sircar 1964, 129 draws this conclusion from verse 11, in which the king’s victory over the Andhras is celebrated.
-This victory was obtained by ¯Iśānavarman, as Haraha Inscription verse 13 tells us (see below, n.
+This victory was obtained by Īśānavarman, as Haraha Inscription verse 13 tells us (see below, n.
 26 on p.
 388).